-The estimated fair values as of December 31, 2023, 2022 and 2021 of the Senior Notes are based on quoted prices (unadjusted) on active markets for identical assets or liabilities; therefore, they have been classified within Level 1 of the fair value measurement hierarchy.
-On the other hand, the estimated fair value of the bank loan as of December 31, 2023, 2022 and 2021 were determined based on the discounted cash flows, using the equilibrium interbank interest rate ("TIIE"), which reflects a similar credit risk in Mexican pesos, SOFR forward for instruments held in US dollars.
-The fair value measurement of the bank loan is deemed within the Level 2 of the fair value hierarchy.
+The estimated fair values as of December 31, 2024, 2023 and 2022 of the Senior Notes and Debt securities are based on quoted (unadjusted) prices in active markets for identical assets or liabilities; consequently, they have been classified within Level 1 of the fair value measurement hierarchy.
+On the other hand, the estimated fair value of the bank loans as of December 31, 2024, 2023 and 2022 was determined based on discounted cash flows, using the equilibrium interbank interest rate ("TIIE") for instruments in pesos, SOFR term 3 months for instruments held in US dollars and Euribor for instruments in euros.
+The fair value measurement of the bank loan is considered within Level 2 of the fair value hierarchy.

-As of December 31, 2023, 2022 and 2021, there were no transfers between the fair value hierarchy levels.
+As of December 31, 2024, 2023 and 2022, there were no transfers between the fair value hierarchy levels.